blankaex/blog/_posts/2020-11-08-mahjong-guide.md

 Once you declare *riichi*, you are no longer able to change your hand.
 If the tile you draw on your turn is not your winning tile, you must discard it.
 You are also not allowed to call *chii* or *pon*.

-Declaring *riichi* is effectively a commitment to your current hand, and you are "locked in" until you draw your winning tile or an opponent discards your winning tile.
+Declaring *riichi* is effectively a commitment to your current hand, and you are "locked in" until you draw your winning tile or an opponent discards your it.

 {% capture images %}
     {{site.url}}/assets/res/2020-11-08-mahjong-guide/riichi.jpg